Tips for Caring for Your Pet Rabbit

 So, now you have an idea of what it takes to own a rabbit!

-Make sure they have a clean home, taking the time to clean it out at least once a week, give them a supply of fresh hay, and make sure they have their water changed daily, and give them fun things to do; no-one wants to be stuck in a cage all day!
+Make sure they have a clean home, and take the time to clean it out at least once a week, give them a supply of fresh hay, make sure they have their water changed daily, and give them fun things to do; no one wants to be stuck in a cage all day!

 And enjoy your lovely new furry family members!